evanaff/CTF-writeups/2024/Gemastik 2024/baby-structured/README.md

 ## Category
 Digital Forensic

-## Solve
+## Solution
-There is just 1 file named zhezhi_______.
+In this challenge, I was given a single file named zhezhi_______.

 ![image](https://github.com/user-attachments/assets/c05bb0b3-89bd-4a69-a31a-f62458aca384)

-We know that the file is png image but its corrupt so I rename it and checked with pngcheck.
+I could tell that the file was a PNG image, but it was corrupted.
+I renamed the file and checked it with pngcheck.

 ![image](https://github.com/user-attachments/assets/6202a9f6-b07e-4a89-ab4d-c461d398a208)

-There is CRC error in IHDR chunk so I change the expected chunk with computed chunk using hexeditor.
+The tool showed a CRC error in the IHDR chunk.
+To fix this, I replaced the expected CRC with the computed CRC using a hex editor.

 ![image](https://github.com/user-attachments/assets/3df641ed-440c-4123-99f2-9f90440c122c)